Double junction: Flyovers

 A double junction can be grade separated so that there is no flat crossing, reducing conflicts and reducing congestion.
 Flyovers require a lot of space both lengthwise and crosswise, and cannot always be built.
 Flying junction example at Aynho Junction.
 Diving junctions such as at Chatswood are a variant.
 Weaver Junction is the oldest flying junction in the United Kingdom and perhaps the world.
-See also Aynho Junction.